oeg-upm/vocabUpdates/README.md

 3) wait for some VIP to accept it

-You can check the log at: http://jarsomatic.linkeddata.es/getlog (this will be changed to jarsomatic.linkeddata.es) (or ask Ahmad who is the only one who can understand the logs)
+You can check the log at: http://jarsomatic.linkeddata.es/getlog (or ask Ahmad who is the only one who can understand the logs)

 Check the gh-page branch (e.g. http://oeg-upm.github.io/vocabUpdates/site) to check whether the new site is ok or not before making the pull request to master (so that it is updated in vocab.linkeddata.es)